babel/website/README.md

 ### Contributing to the website

-To keep documentation in sync across all of Babel's packages, the docs are now directly located in this repository.
+To keep documentation in sync across all of the Babel's packages, the docs are now directly located in this repository.
 The READMEs in [`babel/babel`](https://github.com/babel/babel) are [auto generated](https://github.com/babel/babel/blob/master/scripts/generators/readmes.js) and point to this documentation.

 You might want to make yourself familiar with [docusaurus](https://docusaurus.io/docs/en/installation) to make significant changes to the website.
-If you only want to make content changes you just need to know about versioned docs.
+If you only want to make content changes you just need to know about versioned documents.

 #### Versioned docs